emotionnxx/codealpha-tasks/Task 1: Basic Network Sniffer/README.md

 ## Tools Used
 - Kali Linux (VMware)
 - Windows 10 (Vmware) - as a remote host generating network activity.
-- Scapy - for packet sniffing and decoding
+- Scapy (for packet sniffing and decoding)
 - Python 3
-- Wireshark - to display captured traffic
+- Wireshark (to display captured traffic )

 ## Implementation Steps ##
 1. **Prerequisites**: